 This is only a few of many stories Rod has about the music business.
 His contacts are endless.
 Rod is an educator and loves to help careers.
 Come meet Rod Phelps who is doing a series of talks at DSA every other month.
-He’s starting with PROs.
+He started in April with PROs, and May was about Compulsory License and Fair Use.
 Rod will be staying to hear your songs.

 The monthly meeting will continue to have the song critique session but the format will be a little different.
 Instead of judging a “winning” song each month that is eligible for the “Song of the Year”, all songs submitted at the meeting will be entered in the DSA Member Best Songs of the Meeting at the end of the year for Song of the Year and Songwriter of the year.
 We are considering adding a peoples choice awards.